 As a trusted plumbing company in North Aurora, we get a constant flow of calls from shivering homeowners experiencing a freezing shower.
 Often the call is due to these 3 simple to fix problems.

-This is a common problem with hot water heaters, and luckily for the homeowner, it’s an easy problem to fix.
+When water heater temperature is too hot or too cold, this is a common problem with hot water heaters.
+Luckily for the homeowner, it’s an easy problem to fix.